sweattep/ancient_quotes/README.md

 >Or what payment shall a man give to regain his soul again

+>For the soul is more important than food, and the body than clothing

 >I do not ask of you for it any payment - only that whoever wills might take to his Lord a way.

 >If they gain dominance over you, they do not observe concerning you any pact of kinship or covenant of protection?
 They satisfy you with their mouths, but their hearts refuse